jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 Remote tracker: jeonghanlee/epicsarchiverap-env, GitHub milestone none yet Peer register: aa-maven (jeonghanlee/epicsarchiverap-maven) `docs/milestone-daff1b7.md` on branch modernize, observed at `3c96141d394ebc4b6f81bb12f6db29858a1fb6bd` on 2026-09-20 by reading that path in a fetched clone (prior observation: `3528249462d54b295e9a9277882f7f3c0fc1cc62` on 2026-09-15 through the GitHub contents API)

-Next session entry point: M30 (issue #49) is In progress under its accepted plan;
+Next session entry point: M28, M29 and M30 are Complete at `1fc20a8`,
-M28 and M29 are Complete at `1fc20a8` and `9f22eac`.
+`9f22eac` and `18356d1`.
 Then select a systemd VM and an interruption window for M23's remaining real-process/runtime checks using the implementation at `9ee6ac0`; local implementation review passed.
 The heap default at `0df950d` also awaits deployment verification without an override under M22 / T2.